nextensio/docs/content/en/Architecture/policyattr/_index.md

 will be available in the instance called new.salespricing@bestinsurance.com.

-A policy based on template1 (not using host attributes) can look like this:
+A policy based on template1 (not using App attributes) can look like this:

 ```
 package user.routing